 Still, Hilton hopes that anyone who sees her in the gym is inspired to at least try challenging themselves.

 "Just try, take a risk, and see what happens," she said.
 "You never know.
-It could become your new favorite thing."
+It could become your new favourite thing."